 - 1. Loosen the seat clamp nuts. - Insert the top portion of the seat post into the seat clamp.
 Be sure the seat post is completely inserted into the seat clamp and butted tightly against the underside of the seat. - 3.
 Tighten seat clamp nuts securely. - 4.
 Insert the seat post (with seat attached) into the bike frame.
 Be sure that the seat post is inserted past the Minimum Insertion Line. - 5.
 Tighten the tension adjusting nut by hand and move the quick release lever to the closed position.
-NOTE: Turning the tension adjusting nut clockwise while keeping the lever from rotating reduces clamping force.
-Less than half a turn of the tension adjusting nut can make the difference between safe clamping force and unsafe clamping force.
+NOTE: Less than half a turn of the tension adjusting nut can make the difference between safe clamping force and unsafe clamping force.
 You should feel considerable resistance while moving the lever.
 If not, re-open and retighten the lever, then move it to the closed position so it is in line with the top tube of the frame (as shown in the top illustration). - 6.
 Adjust the angle of the seat so that the top of the seat is parallel to the ground or comfortable to the rider. - 7.
 Retighten the seat clamp nuts securely.
 Check for tightness by attempting to twist the seat.
 If the seat is loose, be sure to tighten the clamp nuts and binder bolt securely.
-Torque requirement 15-20 ft.. lbs.
+Torque requirement 15-20 ft. lbs.

 THE SEATPOST "MINIMUM INSERTION" / "MAXIMUM HEIGHT" MARK SHOULD NOT BE VISIBLE WHEN THE SEAT POST IS INSERTED INTO THE SEAT MAST OF THE BIKE.
 DO NOT RAISE THE SEAT POST BEYOND THIS MARK.
-THE SEAT POST MAY BREAK CAUSING YOU TO LOSE CONTROL AND FALL.
+THE SEAT POST OR FRAME MAY BREAK CAUSING YOU TO LOSE CONTROL AND FALL.